Substance Use in Adolescents

 • Therapy tailored for adolescents

-Therapeutic drugs that are used to treat withdrawal symptoms or suppress cravings resulting from the use of nicotine, THC, and other substances are available for adolescents.
+Therapeutic medications that are used to treat withdrawal symptoms or suppress cravings resulting from the use of nicotine, THC, and other substances are available for adolescents.

 More Information

-1. Al-Anon Family Groups: Access to resources and support for families and friends of alcoholics
+1. Al-Anon Family Groups: Access to resources and support for families and friends of people with an alcohol use disorder

 2. Alcoholics Anonymous (AA): An international fellowship of nonprofessional men and women who support each other to confront and overcome a drinking problem